oncomouse/dhsi2018/day01.md

 That was a lot of stuff!
 Good for you getting everything set up!
 The nice thing about all of this is, unless you accidentally drop your laptop in a fountain, you'll never have to do any of that again.
 The magic of all of this stuff is the logic of DRY ("**D**on't **R**epeat **Y**ourself"), which underscores the lazy-web-developer ethos we are cultivating in this course.
 Struggle once, breeze through life forever after!

 Anyway, the first thing we should learn about NPM is using it to install packages.
 Our DHSI repository is a Node.js project with dependencies and everything.

-The main thing we will be doing in this class is using NPM to manage packages.
-To get started, run `npm install` in the repository you downloaded from GitHub.
+To get started with the basic packages, run `npm install` in your terminal now.

 You just installed the packages required to run the examples for today (other days will have their own NPM environments, when we get to more complex software).